Go to main content

 Understanding the Components of Total Compensation

 The base salary forms the foundation of compensation.
-It must respect the SMIC (set at €11.88 gross/hour as of November 1, 2025, approximately €1,801 gross per month for 35 hours), as well as the applicable sectoral minima in each professional field.
-In France, more than 700 collective agreements define specific salary scales that the employer is contractually bound to follow.
+It must comply with the SMIC (set at 11.88 € gross/hour as of November 1, 2025, approximately 1,801 € gross monthly for 35 hours), as well as the applicable sectoral minimums in each industry.
+In France, more than 700 collective agreements define specific salary scales to which the employer is contractually bound.

-• Clearly defined and measurable attribution criteria
+• Clearly defined and measurable allocation criteria

-• Payment frequency consistent with business cycles
+• Consistent payment frequency aligned with business cycles

 Implementing a Structured Compensation Policy